opentelekomcloud-infra/docs-next-charts/DEPLOYMENT.md

 For every environment you can suffix the subdomain with the environment identifier e.g.:

-Production: arc.open-telekom-cloud.com
+- *Production*: arc.open-telekom-cloud.com
-Staging: arc-preview.open-telekom-cloud.com
+- *Staging*: arc-preview.open-telekom-cloud.com
-Development arc-dev.open-telekom-cloud.com
+- *Development*: arc-dev.open-telekom-cloud.com

 > [!TIP]
 > - You **don't need** an Umami instance per enviroment.
 A single instance suffice and you can then add your different Docusaurus environment for tracking as under Umami Websites.